 The City of Boston’s bid processes are governed by the procurement laws of the Commonwealth of Massachusetts and Boston’s City Charter.

-Procurement of goods and services at or above $5,000 but less than $25,000 may be done through a written quote process in which the City of Boston Buyer solicits documented quotations from at least three suppliers through a hand-written process.
-Procurements under $25,000 will not require a standard contract.
+Procurement of goods and services at or above $10,000 but less than $35,000 may be done through a written quote process in which the City of Boston Buyer solicits documented quotations from at least three suppliers.
+Procurements under $35,000 will not require a standard contract.

 With the exception of specialized unadvertised contracts, all City of Boston procurement is driven through public bidding.
 The City of Boston utilizes a variety of bid events to procure goods and services from its suppliers.